glennmagerman/ECB_multicountry/README.md

 For any question, feel free to reach out to [Glenn Magerman](glenn.magerman@ulb.be), [Alberto Palazzolo](alberto.palazzolo@nbb.be) or [Emmanuel Dhyne](emmanuel.dhyne@nbb.be).

 ## 1. Overview
-The goal of this project is to develop key statistics on firm-to-firm networks across multiple EU countries in the context of the multi-year [Research Network ChaMP](https://www.ecb.europa.eu/pub/economic-research/research-networks/html/champ.en.html) of the European Central Bank.
+The project develops key statistics on firm-to-firm networks across multiple EU countries in the context of the multi-year [Research Network ChaMP](https://www.ecb.europa.eu/pub/economic-research/research-networks/html/champ.en.html) of the European Central Bank.
+The goal of this project is to understand the role of production networks in explaining micro- and macro-economic outcomes.
+This includes empirics of shock propagation like supply (e.g. productivity shocks), demand (e.g. final demand shocks), and monetary policy.

 This GitHub repository is aimed at the collaborators of the project, and contains all codes to construct the various statistics for the project, from data pre-cleaning, cleaning, harmonization, to descriptive statistics.

 Section 2 describes the data setup, governance and project workflow.